Thai baht: Beginning the production of flatcoins

-Issue 0 – 1835 (trial series)
+Issue 0 – 1835 - Muang Thai Series (trial series)

-During the reign of King Rama III (1824–1851), an initiative was made to introduce Thailand’s first flat coinage, intended to replace the widely used cowrie shells.
-To aid in this modernization of the monetary system, the king employed Robert Hunter, a Scottish merchant, to produce pattern coins.
+During the reign of King Rama III (1824–1851), an initiative was made to introduce Thailand's first flat coinage, intended to replace the widely used cowrie shells.
+To aid in this modernisation of the monetary system, the king employed Robert Hunter, a Scottish merchant, to produce pattern coins.

+King Rama III had the idea to produce copper cowrie shells to replace cowrie shells, which were live animals.
+He ordered Phraya Phra Khlang (Dis) to design and make a sample for his inspection.
+Phraya Phra Khlang (Dis) contacted Mr. Robert Hunter, a Scottish merchant who had a trading post in Bangkok, to order a sample.
+Upon receiving it, it was presented to the King for inspection, but he did not approve of it.
+Therefore, no copper cowrie shells were produced during the reign of Rama III.

 The proposed designs featured an elephant motif, which bore resemblance to the coinage of Lanka (modern-day Sri Lanka).
 Concerned about the symbolic inappropriateness of the elephant, which could imply foreign influence or association, King Rama III ultimately rejected all of the submitted patterns.
 As a result, none of the proposed coins were officially adopted or denominated.

-These pattern coins, though never circulated, represent an early attempt at modernization of Siamese currency prior to the eventual adoption of machine-struck coinage in the reign of King Rama IV.
+These pattern coins, though never circulated, represent an early attempt at modernisation of Siamese currency prior to the eventual adoption of machine-struck coinage in the reign of King Rama IV.